How Hospitals Shape the Microbiome and Birth Experience

 Most hospital births in the United States are intervention-intensive [1].
 This means that there are a lot of routine and unnecessary procedures that interfere with the natural process of labor and birth.

-Research shows that these procedures may not be beneficial and in fact may be harmful.
+Research shows that these procedures may not be beneficial.
+In fact, they may be harmful for the microbiome and birth.
 This is worth pointing out because labor procedures and the birth environment can influence the first microbes that make up the baby microbiome [2]–[4].

 Microbiome seeding refers to the natural transfer of microbes from a mom to her baby during a vaginal birth.
 It’s a unique opportunity to give your baby friendly bacteria at the very start of their life.
 Many of these microbes are invaluable partners in keeping a baby protected and well.